koldunov/videosmooth/README.md

 python videosmooth.py IMG_2871.MOV output7.mp4 average7.jpg

-For more detailed information on how to use this project and how we created it, check out our YouTube video:
+For more detailed information on how we created it, check out our YouTube video:

 [![ND Filter Effect with AI: the Power of ChatGPT](https://img.youtube.com/vi/irbQvHwpYC0/0.jpg))](https://www.youtube.com/watch?v=irbQvHwpYC0)

 ## License

 This project is provided under the MIT license, allowing free use, distribution, and modification of the code.

-## Contact

-If you have any questions or suggestions, please don't hesitate to get in touch.

 Thank you for your interest in our project!